gsumit1/insomnia-plugin-response-validator/README.md

 # insomnia-plugin-response-validator

-This is a plugin for Insomnia API client that can validate the response based upon expected result.
+This is a plugin for Insomnia API client that can validate the response based upon expected result for collection requests.
+We can also run all requests in a given folder in parallel using this and share with you execution results.

 ## Installation

-Install ``insomnia-plugin-response-validator`` plugin from Preferences > Plugins.
+Install `insomnia-plugin-response-validator` plugin from Preferences > Plugins.

 ## Usage

-Add a header `INSOMNIA-RESPONSE-VALIDATOR` with a json comparising of jsonpath and expected values.
+Add a header `INSOMNIA-RESPONSE-VALIDATOR` with a json comparising of jsonpath and expected values to assert individual response

 ## Setup the Header

 <img width="1286" alt="image" src="https://user-images.githubusercontent.com/17493208/206656464-1e8d308e-ab58-490c-9f26-5fad64d5a064.png">